andresguisado/katacoda-scenarios/kubernetes-basic-concepts/pods/pod-namespace.md

 Click on the ```pod-namespace.yaml``` file that you can find in the editor panel on the right.

-Notice that it has been configured to schedule a pod in *dev-service1* namespace.
+Notice that happy panda pod has been configured to be scheduled in **dev-service1** namespace.

 Let's apply this yaml file: